-Guide 2: The jar, therefore, is a symbol of a tradition that has become heavy and a faith that has become cold.
+Guide 2:

 We religious, too, if we do not fill ourselves with God, can become like empty jars.
-Instead, if we continue to believe, to faithfully and creatively belong to the Church and the congregation despite their limitations, when we do not in our communities and gather to pray, to share our experiences of God, to proclaim Christ, to plan together, to celebrate, we are filling the jars.
-Indeed, we are called to be "people-jars" to give others a drink (EG, 86).
+This emptiness reveals itself when we no longer gather to pray, share our experiences of God, plan together and celebrate together.
+Instead, if we continue to believe, to hope, to faithfully and creatively belong to the Church and the Institute despite their limitations we are filling the jars.
+Indeed, we are called to be "people-jars" to give others a drink.